Here is a quick guide to Magna Carta – how it came to be and what was in it.

 Neither side really intended to fulfill the agreement.
 The rebel barons did not give up London, and King John quickly looked for a way to renounce it.
 Once the Pope heard of it he immediately had it annulled, declaring that it was “null and void of all validity for ever.”
 By the fall of 1215 war broke out between the barons and the king.

 8. King John dies – all Hail King Henry!

-The situation got so bad that the barons invited the crown prince of France to take over England, but on October 19, 1216 John died of dysentery.
-This left the throne to his nine-year old son, Henry III.
-Having a new king (who just a boy) was great news to most of the barons, who quickly ended their rebellion.
+The situation got so bad that the barons invited the crown prince of France to take over England, but on October 19, 1216, John died of dysentery.
+This left the throne to his nine-year-old son, Henry III.
+Having a new young king was great news to most of the barons, who quickly ended their rebellion.
 Between 1216 and 1225 they also revised Magna Carta, removing certain clauses and making sure that others would be properly implemented.

 9. The influence of Magna Carta

 Magna Carta has been viewed as laying the foundation for the emergence of Parliament and Constitutional Monarchy in Britain, and also was influential in the American Revolution.

 There are four copies of the 1215 version of Magna Carta that survive to this day, one belongs to Lincoln Cathedral, another to Salisbury Cathedral and the other two can be found in the British Library.

 King John and the Making of Magna Carta – Lecture by Carolyn Harris

 Magna Carta in the 20th century, by Alexander Lock